In this Article:

 Here are some photos I took of the gun that I was sent to review.

-If you’ve ever disassembled a Glock, this will be nothing new, right down to the requisite trigger pull.
+If you’ve ever disassembled a Glock, this will be familiar, including the necessary trigger pull.

 Also fairly new to Taurus pistols is a three-slot rail.
 Most of the older guns had one or two at best.